Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 		]
 	},
 	"tasks": [ # one or more tasks allowed
 		{
+			"id": "router", # name of the task
+			"description": "Ensure series description contains liver", # description of the task "type": "router", # router denotes we are routing data to another task or tasks based on the conditions "task_destinations": [ # list of downstream tasks to be executed when this task completes {
+					"name": "liver", # if the following condition matches, the dataset is routed to the liver task.
+					"conditions": "{{ context.dicom.series.any('0008','103E')}} == 'CT series for liver tumor from nii 014'" # matches series description by the value specified.
+				}
+			]
+		},
+		{
 			"id": "liver", # name of the task
 			"description": "Execute Liver Segmentation MAP", # description of the task